Load Shedding Explained

 - Check the batteries attached to any essential parts of your home and business, to be sure they are in working order as a backup if the power goes out.
 These items include gate and garage motors and alarm systems.

 - Consider investing in an inverter and battery backup system to keep preferred items on during outages.
 These range quite widely in price, depending on the desired amount of electricity generated, and can be bought from numerous online stores, as well as brick and mortar stores such as Makro and Game, or from specialized installation companies.
+A cheaper UPS may be able to keep your fiber CPE box (or 3G dongle) and router running during outages.
 Costs involved for getting completely off the grid (for example by using a solar power system) may be high, but doing so provides a comprehensive, long-term solution.

 It is important to note that, unlike Relocation Africa, which has a solar power system you can read more about here, many businesses in South Africa do not have backup power provision for when load shedding occurs.
 Even those that do may have periods when they switch over, during which they do not have a supply of electricity.
 This may mean that their employees may not have access to emails when servers are down, and phone lines may not work for inbound and outbound calls.
-The only sites where load shedding does not occur are buildings deemed essential to the operations of the city as a whole (such as Parliamentary buildings, waste processing plants, and hospitals).
+Many supermarkets use backup generators to keep certain lights on, as well as continue to run fridges, so you should still be able to do shopping at certain stores when the power in the area is out.
+The only sites where load shedding does not occur are buildings deemed essential to the operations of the city as a whole (such as Parliamentary buildings, waste processing plants, and hospitals), and certain buildings in close proximity to those.
 All other businesses have to react to the outages in much the same way as South African residents do at home.

 For information as to how Relocation Africa can help you with your Mobility, Immigration, Research, Remuneration, and Expat Tax needs, email email@example.com, or call us on +27 21 763 4240.

 Sources: , .
-Image sources: Frédéric Paulussen , .
+Image sources: Frédéric Paulussen – Fredography , .